mozilla/minion-nmap-plugin/README.md

 ```

 `ports` works like `severity -> ports` in the scan section: they can be individual ports, or port ranges (8080-8089)
-`products` is the same as in `severity -> version`: each entry is a regular expression
+`products` functions the same as in `severity -> version`: each entry is a regular expression, detailing a piece of software known to be safe in the network

 `__ALLHOSTS__` lets you whitelist ports in an entire network range, for example, if you never want to be notified about port 22.
 It also lets you whitelist known safe software, for example, OpenSSH 6.2.